herminiogg/dmaog-paper-evaluation/StatisticalAnalysis/analysisInR.md

 -   LDkit and RDF4J-Beans
 -   RDF4J-Beans and Walder
 -   LDflex and Walder
--   LDkit and Walder
 -   LDflex and LDkit
 -   LDO and Walder
 -   LDO and RDF4J-Beans
--   DMAOG and LDO

-There are significant differences (p \< 0.05) between:

 -   DMAOG and LDkit
 -   LDkit and LDO

+There are significant differences (p \< 0.05) between:

 -   LDflex and RDF4J-Beans
 -   DMAOG and Walder
 -   LDflex and LDO
+-   DMAOG and LDO

+There are no significant differences:

+-   LDkit and Walder

 Calculating the effect size: